huggingface/transformers/CONTRIBUTING.md

    ```bash
    $ make quality
    ```
    You can do the automatic style corrections and code verifications that can't be automated in one go:

    ```bash
    $ make fixup
    ```

+   This target is also optimized to only work with files modified by the PR you're working on.

    If you're modifying documents under `docs/source`, make sure to validate that they can still be built.
 This check also runs in CI.
 To run a local check